-See on Scoop.it – cooperative intelligence By the end of this talk, there will be 864 more hours of video on YouTube and 2.5 million more photos on Facebook and Instagram.
+By the end of Markham Nolan’s TED talk, there will be 864 more hours of video on YouTube and 2.5 million more photos on Facebook and Instagram.
 So how do we sort through the deluge?
 Ellen Naylor‘s insight: Great talk by world class journalist, Markham Nolan, based in Dublin.
-Here are …
+Here are some of the nuggets: …

 Companies have business blind spots, and since they’re run by people: we also have blind spots.
 Two common blindspots are: